Caution Over Upside Potential for USD/JPY After Rebound?

 - Japan Corporate Services Price Index

-European currencies saw the euro trade in a narrow range against the U.S. dollar after the final reading of the Eurozone’s January Harmonized Index of Consumer Prices (HICP), released yesterday, remained unchanged from the previous month at 2.7% year-over-year.The EUR/USD pair traded between 1.0453 and 1.0528.
-Price action was seen fluctuating around the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, a rebound has occurred with support from the 200-period exponential moving average (EMA), while on the daily chart, the pair is on the verge of breaking above the resistance zone formed by the 75-period MA.
+European currencies saw the euro trade in a range against the U.S. dollar after the final reading of the Eurozone’s January Harmonized Index of Consumer Prices (HICP), released yesterday, remained unchanged from the previous month at 2.7% year-over-year.The EUR/USD pair traded between 1.0453 and 1.0528.
+Price action fluctuated around the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the pair rebounded after finding support at the 200-period exponential moving average (EMA), and on the daily chart, it is on the verge of breaking above the resistance zone formed by the 75-period MA.